mshoush/RL-prescriptive-monitoring/README.md

                                   prepare_data_bpic2017.ipynb

-*
-*   shell script to start experiments w.r.t the training, calibration, and testing phases.
+*   Next, run the following shell script to start experiments w.r.t the offline and online phases.

-                                     ./run_training_calibration.sh
+                                     ./runAll.sh
+                                     ./test_results.sh
+                                     ./run_all_resources.sh

-* Collect results according to EQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".
+* Collect results according to RQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".

                                      python  plot_EQ1.py <dataname>